trapeze-bell-peter/hamiltonian_comp/README.md

 Each implementation allowed us to explore the strengths and weaknesses of the language both in terms of expressive power, but also execution speed.

+> Neil has just added Java to it.
+Neil did the sensible thing of integrating
+> timings into the actual code, and running the code multiple times.
+There
+> are two advantages to this approach: we take out the file reading aspect
+> which is of less importance to us, we remove initial system startup time,
+> and using multiple iterations ensures the measurement is more significant.
+> I will refactor my examples to do the same.

 ## Ruby - the original implementation
 Ruby is my personal goto language when I want to explore a concept and implement something quickly.
 It combines a well thought through (although admittedly